mhuebert/firelisp/README.md

 # FireLisp

-Checkout the live [devcards](https://github.com/bhauman/devcards)-powered tests and intro: https://firelisp.firebaseapp.com
+Read the intro, see the tests: https://firelisp.firebaseapp.com

 To run locally: